urfdvw/CircuitPython-online-IDE-for-classes/README.md

 - Pusher for real-time communication
 - Goole app engine for hosting the service

+# How to use

+## `index.html` is the sign-in page for students.

+Students can sign in and use the IDE.

+## `receiver.html` is the teacher's monitor page.

+Teachers should First `Add students` by the left bottom corner, and check students' code by click on their name on the top.
+If `Auto refreshing` on the right bottom corner is selected, the code will be updated in real-time.
+If not selected,
+the teacher can click on the `Refresh` button or the student's name to refresh.

 # How to install
 You first need to download the repository to local.